iamkirankumaryadav/Library/Statistics/Statistics.md

 Compare a sample mean with a known population mean.

 Example:
-A company claims:
-💰 Average Salary = ₹50,000
+A company claims: 💰 Average Salary = ₹50,000
 You collect a sample and test whether the actual average salary differs from ₹50,000.

 B. Independent Samples T-Test
 Compare the means of two independent groups.

 Example:
-Compare exam scores of:
+Compare exam scores of 👦🏻 Boys and 👧🏻 Girls
-👦 Boys
-👧 Girls

 Question: 👉🏻 Do boys and girls have different average scores?

 C. Paired Samples T-Test